Girls' Hair Bows

 Country Trends

-we have not yet acquired information on girls' hair bows in different counties.
-We know tht there were very popular foe American girls in the early 20th century.
-A Frenchreader writes, "French children normally wore light colored hair bows in the early 20th century.
-Normaly the fashion color for the bow was white or pink or less commonly a bow in another pastel color. at less a pastel color.
+we have not yet acquired information on girls' hair bows in different counties, although wehave notd them in the images we have archived.
+We know that there were very popular foe American girls in the early-20th century.
+And they could be enormous.
+Both girls and teenagers wore them.
+White was very popular, but we see colors as well.
+Hairbows were also popular in Europe, although we do not yet have a good idea of country trends.
+As far as we can tell, no country matched the american hair bow mania, but this is just our initial assessment.
+The chronologies in the various contries were similar, but not identical.
+A French reader writes, "French children normally wore light colored hair bows in the early 20th century.
+Normaly the fashion color for the bow was white or pink or less commonly a bow in another pastel color.
 My sister in the 1940s was was always dressed very smartly by our mother.
 She wore a hair bow almost every day.
 I remember her little friends.
 Most all of them also wore a hair bow.
 They were white or pastel colors.
 I noted photograph of a little French girl on HBC who was photographed in 1944 whearing a patterened (plaid) hair bow.
 These were not very commomn."
 We also note many German girls wearing hair bows.
 See for example German sisters in the 1920s.

 Difficult Images

 Some of the hairbow images are very difficult to interpret.
-The hairbows and long hair make the children look much like girlos to us.
-Often the clothing or props are anbiguous.
+The hairbows and long hair make the children look much like girls to modern eyes.
+Many boys wore long curls in the late 19th century, but hair bows were less common, particularly in America.
+Enough photographic images exist, however, to demonstrate that many boys did wear hair bows--at least for formal photographs.
+The challenge od identifying gender in these photographs is daunting.
+Often the clothing or props are ambiguous.
 Have a look at these difficult images and let me know if you have any insights.
+HBC has loaded some images here that we need help in assessing.
+Other images we believe we have identified the gender, but thought readers might find the analytical process instructive.

 References